-- Skippers should be aware of the high volume of commercial traffic departing Cape Town and in the vicinity of the start line.
+- Skippers should be aware of any commercial traffic when departing Airlie Beach in the vicinity of the start line.

-- Skippers must keep a listening watch for Cape Town Port Control on VHF CH 14 and not impede the safe passage of any commercial traffic particularly around the start line and within the port of Cape Town
+- Skippers must keep a listening watch for VTS Mackay on VHF CH 18 and not impede the safe passage of any commercial traffic particularly around the start line and within the port of Airlie.

 - Skippers are to be warned to beware of recreational boaters, in particular around the race start and finish areas.

-- Safe Navigation Skippers are warned that marks of the course are not necessarily placed in safe navigable waters, in fact in some cases they are placed on land, and therefore they should not be used as route waypoints.
+- Skippers are warned that marks of the course are not necessarily placed in safe navigable waters, in fact in some cases they are placed on land, and therefore they should not be used as route waypoints.
 The safe navigation of the yacht is the sole responsibility of the Skipper and as such the Skipper shall ensure that when deciding on routing and selecting route waypoints consideration is given to all navigational hazards, crew strength, visibility and whether it is day or night.
-As a rule of thumb and depending upon circumstances, during daylight a 5nm separation from a known navigation hazard should be considered and at night this should be significantly more, up to 10nm..

 As per Clipper SI 9, each yacht shall have the opportunity to use one period (of 24 hours) of Stealth Mode.

-A digital photograph of the GPS time (UTC) shall be taken when crossing the scoring gate and retained on board.
+A digital photograph clearly showing the exact position and GPS time (UTC) shall be taken when crossing the scoring gate and retained on board.
 This photograph will be used to confirm the timings.
 The photographs from the first three boats to cross the scoring gate may be checked at the next stopover.
 Failure to produce the photographs when requested by a member of the race committee will result in disqualification from the scoring gate and the points will be awarded to the next team in line subject to examination of photographic evidence.

-As per Clipper SI 11, there will be an Ocean Sprint as part of race 3.
-The Ocean Sprint shall be between the lines of longitude 088°E and 095°E. Skippers shall record the GPS time (UTC) of crossing each of these lines of latitude and email / contact the race office with these timings within 3 hours.
+As per Clipper SI 11, there will be an Ocean Sprint as part of race 7.
+The Ocean Sprint shall be between the lines of longitude 130°E and 125°E. Skippers shall record the GPS time (UTC) of crossing each of these lines of latitude and email / contact the race office with these timings within 3 hours.

 A start and finish declaration must be submitted by each yacht regardless of whether it is the shortest elapsed time or not as this information is needed for a results table that will be published on the Clipper Race website.

-A digital photograph of the GPS time (UTC) shall be taken when crossing the line of latitude.
+A digital photograph clearly showing the exact position and GPS time (UTC) shall be taken when crossing the lines of longitude.
 This photograph will be used to confirm the timings.
 The photographs from the fastest three boats in the Ocean Sprint may be checked at the next stopover.
 Failure to produce the photographs when requested by a member of the race committee will result in disqualification from the scoring gate and the points will be awarded to the next team in line subject to examination of photographic evidence.

 As per Clipper SI 12, each team is allowed to play their ‘Joker’ once only during the 2017-18 Clipper Race.
 It can be played in any individual race and in order to be eligible this request must be submitted to the Race Office in writing at the pre-race Skippers briefing on the day before departure of the nominated race.
 In the event that there is no planned Skippers briefing then a team must inform the Race Office in writing no later than 24 hours before departure of the nominated race.

-The ‘Joker’ means that all points gained from the yachts finishing position at the end of the nominated race will be doubled. e.g. if a team finishes 1st then they will be awarded 24 points and if a team finishes 12th then they will be awarded two points.
+The ‘Joker’ means that all points gained from the yachts finishing position at the end of the nominated race will be doubled. e.g. if a team finishes 1st then they will be awarded 24 points and if a team finishes 11th then they will be awarded four points.